NHDNUG/nhdnug.github.io/_speakers/kevin-cavnar-johnson.md

 ---

 Kevin is a Senior Consultant with Improving focusing on .NET and web development, with an academic background in user experience.
-Over the last 10 years he’s worked in energy, healthcare, eCommerce, and anywhere challenges can be found.
+Over the last 10 years he's worked in energy, healthcare, eCommerce, and anywhere challenges can be found.
 He loves hosting and attending user groups and meetups.
 <!--excerpt-->